 ASC 350 requires that goodwill and intangible assets with an indefinite life be tested for impairment at least annually and are required to be written down when impaired.
 We perform our test in the fourth fiscal quarter of each year, or more frequently, if events or changes in circumstances indicate the carrying amount of such assets may be impaired.
 Goodwill and intangible assets with an indefinite life are tested for impairment by comparing the fair value of the reporting unit with its carrying value.
+In connection with the change in our reportable segments and according to ASC 350, we reassessed the reporting units for goodwill impairment purposes.
+We identified two reporting units, which are wholesale operations and retail operations.
 Fair value is generally determined using discounted cash flows, market multiples and market capitalization.
 Significant estimates used in the fair value methodologies include estimates of future cash flows, future short-term and long-term growth rates, weighted average cost of capital and estimates of market multiples of the reportable unit.
 If these estimates or their related assumptions change in the future, we may be required to record impairment charges for our goodwill and intangible assets with an indefinite life.